eoin-cr/FF_Setup/README.md

 I will detail how much of an impact each extension and change makes so you can choose for yourself.

+## Contents
+* Extensions
+  * Extensions that I have enabled
+    * Privacy
+    * Bypassing Paywalls
+    * Misc
+  * Extensions I have disabled
+* Firefox about:config changes
+* Other privacy tips

 ---

 # Extensions
+NOTE: For all these extensions I will just be talking about extensions that I have on Firefox.
+Firefox is the best mainstream browser for privacy, and just overall IMO.
+Chrome, Edge, Brave, etc, are all far worse in terms of privacy, and I would recommend against using them.
 ## Extensions that I have enabled
 ### Privacy
 #### ClearURLs